brettpreston/Rustic_Audio/README.md

 # Rustic_Audio

-Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning and a small file Opus encoder.
+Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning and an Opus encoder for outputing small audio files.
 This project is licensed under the GPL-3.0 License.

 ## Features